How the refrigerator works? or how does the refrigerator works?

 Parts of a household Refrigerator

-Compressor and condenser is placed at behind the refrigerator, where as evaporator is located at inside the freezer and the capillary tube or expansion valve is kept in between the evaporator and the condenser line.
+Compressor and condenser are placed behind the refrigerator, whereas evaporator is located inside the freezer and the capillary tube or expansion valve is kept in between the evaporator and the condenser line.

 Vapour compression cycle